awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 The db\.t2 DB instance classes are deprecated for Amazon RDS for Oracle\.
 The db\.t2 DB instance classes have been replaced by the better performing db\.t3 DB instance classes that are generally available at a lower cost\.
 Starting on January 15, 2020, Amazon RDS for Oracle will automatically scale db\.t2 DB instances to comparable db\.t3 DB instance classes\.

 If you have DB instances that use db\.t2 DB instance classes, Amazon RDS will modify each one automatically to use a comparable DB instance class that is not deprecated\.
 You can change the DB instance class for a DB instance yourself by modifying the DB instance\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 If you have DB snapshots of DB instances that were using db\.t2 DB instance classes, you can choose a DB instance class that is not deprecated when you restore the DB snapshots\.
 For more information, see [Restoring from a DB Snapshot](USER_RestoreFromSnapshot.md)\.